Zorgonia/TFT-Teambuilder/README.md

 exist already as web apps that have this implementation.
 I just wanted to see if I could recreate the functionality in an Android app.

+I am used an html version of tactics.tools on Set 12 (since I could not find the unit data in Riot's API at the time).

 ### Legal

 This app uses assets from tactics.tools and MetaTFT, but for non commercial purposes.
 If the assets